 When mowing tall grass, it’s best to make multiple cuts.
 It will take a lot longer, but the cutting results will be better and you won’t overwork the engine.

 Do this by setting your mower’s cutting height at its highest setting for the first cut and then lowering the cutting height for subsequent cuts.

-10. Engine Speed is Too Low with a John Deere Lawn Mower
+10. Engine Speed is Too Low

 It takes a lot of engine power to run a John Deere mower and mower deck.
 The engine speed should be run at its highest speed when engaging the blades or the mower will begin to run rough.

 SOLUTION: Adjust the throttle lever to the highest engine speed.
 On many mowers, this is signified with a rabbit icon.

 A mower deck that is plugged full of grass clippings and debris will cause the engine to work harder in order to turn the blades through the plugged deck.

 Having to turn the blades through this additional material will strain the engine and cause it to run sluggishly.